MoyasiGinko/Awesome-Books-App/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 > You can add your favorite books in and store them locally.

 To get a local copy up and running, follow these steps.

 ### Prerequisites

-In order to run this project you need NPM.
+In order to run this project you need GitHub account and a text editor.

 <!--
 Example command: